doc4d/docs/docs/ViewPro/method-list.md

 The `VP SET ACTIVE CELL` command <!-- REF #_method_.VP SET ACTIVE CELL.Summary -->defines a specified cell as active<!-- END REF -->.

-In *rangeObj*, pass a range containing a single cell as an object.
-See [VP Cell](#vp-cell).
-If *rangeObj* is not a cell range or contains multiple ranges, only the first cell of the first range is used.
+In *rangeObj*, pass a range containing a single cell as an object (see [VP Cell](#vp-cell)).
+If *rangeObj* is not a cell range or contains multiple ranges, the first cell of the first range is used.

 #### Example

-The following code:
+To set the cell in column D, row 5 as the active cell:

 ```4d
 $activeCell:=VP Cell("myVPArea";3;4)
 VP SET ACTIVE CELL($activeCell)
 ```

-will set the cell in column D, row 5 as the active cell:

 ![](assets/en/ViewPro/cmd_vpSetActiveCell.PNG)